-Committed to new music, New made her Carnegie Hall debut in 2013, leading works by John Adams and Andrew Norman on the American Soundscapes series.
+Committed to new music, New made her Carnegie Hall debut in 2013 on works by John Adams and Andrew Norman.
 In 2010, she founded the Lunar Ensemble, a nine-member contemporary music ensemble that premiered 30 works over six seasons.
-New has conducted works by Thomas AdĂ¨s, Anna Clyne, Steve Mackey, Aaron Jay Kernis and others.
+New has conducted works by Thomas Ad√®s, Anna Clyne, Steve Mackey, Aaron Jay Kernis and many others.